Big-Green-7245/standard/README.md

-# FTC Code Standard References
+# FTC Code Standard Reference
 *This repositiory servers as a reference guide for standards that certain classes should/can follow*

 ## Overview